tomichj/autocomplete_rails/README.md

 bundle install
 ```

-You will also need to install jQuery UI, see (jquery-ui-rails)[https://github.com/joliss/jquery-ui-rails].
+You will also need to install jQuery UI, see the [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) gem.

 ## Use